zentown/tinderjs/README.md

 * `match id` is the match id
 * `callback` is called when the request completes

-### .getRecommendations(limit, callback)

-  Gets nearby users

-* `limit` is how many results to limit the search to
-* `callback` is called when the request completes

 ### .getUpdates(callback)

-  Checks for updates.
-The response will show you new messages, new matches, new blocks, etc.
+  Gets a list of new updates.
+This will be things like new messages, users who liked you, etc.

 * `callback` is called when the request completes

 ### .getHistory(callback)

-  Gets the complete history for the user (all matches, messages, blocks, etc.).
+  Gets the entire history for the current account (all matches, messages, blocks, etc.)

   NOTE: Old messages seem to not be returned after a certain threshold.
 Not yet sure what exactly that timeout is.
 The official client seems to get this update once when the app is installed then cache the results and only rely on the incremental updates